 - d.
 Court Filings.
 Absent prior agreement by the parties or permission from the Court, no party shall disclose materials designated as Sensitive or Highly Sensitive in any public filing with the Court.
 Such materials shall be submitted under seal.
-The Clerk shall accept for filing under seal any filings so marked by the parties pursuant to this Order. - e.
+Absent statutory authority, no party shall file such materials under seal without an order from the Court pursuant to Local Rule of Criminal Procedure 49(f)(6). - e.
 Court Hearings.
 The restrictions in this Order shall not limit either party in the use of the materials in judicial proceedings in this case.
-The procedures for use of designated Sensitive and Highly Sensitive materials during any hearing or the trial of this matter shall be determined by the parties and the Court in advance of the hearing or trial.
-No party shall disclose materials designated Sensitive or Highly Sensitive in open court without agreement by the parties that such materials may be disclosed in open court or prior consideration by the Court. - 5.
+The procedures foruse of designated Sensitive and Highly Sensitive materials during any hearingor the trial of this matter shall be determined by the parties and the Court in advance of the hearing or trial.
+No party shall disclose materials designated Sensitive or Highly Sensitive in open court without agreement by the parties that such materials may be disclosed in open court or prior authorization by the Court. - 5.
 Additional Rules for Handling of Sensitive Materials.
 The following additional terms apply to Sensitive materials:

 Storage.
-Sensitive materials must be maintained in the custody and control of Defendant, the legal defense team, and authorized persons.
+Sensitive materials must be maintained in the custody and control ofDefendant, the legal defense team, and authorized persons.
 This restriction shall not apply to the person to whom the Sensitive information solely and directly pertains or his/her attorney.